Which No Annual Fee Chase Ink Business Card Is Best?

 Differences between the Ink Cash & Ink Unlimited

-The major difference between the Ink Business Cash Card and Ink Business Unlimited Card are the rewards structures.
-While the cards earn the same kinds of points, the rewards structures differ.
+The major difference between the Ink Business Cash Card and Ink Business Unlimited Card are the welcome bonuses and rewards structures.
+While the cards earn the same kinds of points, the bonuses and rewards structures differ.

 Meanwhile the Ink Business Cash Card has some bonus categories, which certain cardmembers might find to be valuable, as the card offers: